How to Turn On or Off Touchpad Automatic Scrolling with Pressure in Windows 11

 Advanced Configuration via Registry Editor

 You can change this setting manually using the Registry Editor.
-Note: This requires standard user permissions, but modifying system keys may require admin access.
+Note: You’ll need standard user permissions for this, though modifying certain system keys might require administrator access.

-3. Right-click in the right pane and select New > DWORD (32-bit) Value if the key is missing.
+3. If the key isn’t there, right-click in the right pane and choose New > DWORD (32-bit) Value.

 4. Name it PressureAutoPanningEnabled.